ying-teaching/python/README.md

 Eventually you should use GitHub to manage your source code -- it is how the professional programmers manage source code:

-- [git-and-github.md](./0-installation-setup/git-and-github.md): use GitHub to manage your software source code.
+- [Git and GitHub](./0-installation-setup/git-and-github.md): use GitHub to manage your software source code.

 Each computer has different applications/tools installed thus each computer is unique, and even more important, each person thinks differently.
 Programming is a brain activity and program code is primarily a communication medium for programmers.
 An efficient way to learn programming is to learn as a team.